 - Take out the dough for the pie pastry from the fridge and set aside.

-- In a large pan, add your chopped onion and let it caramelize.
+- In a large pan, add the chopped onion and let it caramelize.
 Add in the garlic, chopped potatoes, green bell pepper, frozen peas & lentils.
 Mix well and let simmer for a few minutes.

 - Add the canned tomatoes & stir until the mixture is well combined.
 Add the salt & pepper, garlic powder, cumin, Moroccan spice and Italian herbs.
 Let simmer on low heat.